AquaDraco/UnityStationWiki/Community-Structure.md

 ## Intro
-At Unitystation, we like to be as transparent as possible.
-Although while being transparent, we also have a limited number of contributors with administrative responsibilities to steer the ship in the right direction.

-For some questions or issues you (or the organisation you represent) may want to get in contact with one of the administrative staff-members directly.
-We however are quite busy bees, as we try to actually contribute to the project and have a real life/job too.
-For that reason we prefer if ask questions directly on the public discord, as most of the time more people have the needed answers.
+For some questions or issues you may want to get in contact with one of the heads of staff directly.
+However please note that a lot of the administration staff have real life jobs/commitments as well and may not be able to respond in a timely manner (or at all).
+For that reason it is preferable to ask questions directly on the public discord channel, as most of the time other people there have the needed answers.

-## When to contact us privately
+## When to contact the admin team privately
 For the following circumstances, direct contact may be preferred:

 * Complaints in regards to our Code of Conduct
-* Questions from the press.
+* Questions from the press
-* Legal issues, including, but not limited to, TakeDown notices.
+* Legal issues, including, but not limited to, TakeDown notices
 * Communication including personal information
 * Acquisition and sponsorship

-In the following cases we **do not** want any direct personal communication attempts, any attempts will be ignored and are considered ban-able:
+In the following cases any direct personal communication attempts will be ignored and may be considered ban-able:
 * Asking to full-fill a empty spot on the administrative or moderation staff.
 * Spam, including but not limited to "Can you promote my, product/service/server?"

 ### Code of Conduct complains
 All Code of Conduct related complaints about a contributor or moderator can be forwarded to the HoP.
 In case he or she is too involved, the Captain takes on the complaint.
 When a complaint has no satisfactory result, one can ask the captain for a second opinion.
 He/She can reject the second opinion without further reasoning.

-In case of CoC complaint agains an Admin, the Captain takes on the complaint.
+In case of CoC complaint against an Admin, the Captain takes on the complaint.
 No Second opinion is possible in that case.

-In case of a CoC complaint agains the captain, the HoP takes in your complaint and either rejects the complaint outright or proposes a sanction.
+In case of a CoC complaint against the Captain, the HoP takes on the complaint and either rejects the complaint or proposes a sanction.
 The sanction then needs to be accepted by all administrative staff-members and moderators.

-_Note: CoC complaints can only be filed for cases involving the community directly, hearsay or issues out of the community will be rejected outright._
+_Note: CoC complaints can only be filed for cases involving the community directly, hearsay or issues out of the community will be rejected._

 ## Contact details
-Any staff-member is free to give or not make their personal contact details public, unless said postion is directly responsible for legal or press contact requests.
+Below is a list of administrative contacts along with their position and responsibilities.

 ### Administrators
 **Captain**<br>
 _Project Lead_<br>
-Contact for: Big (unsolicited) press questions, Serving (actual) lawsuits, Finances. <br>
+Contact for: Big (unsolicited) press questions, CoC violations by other heads of staff, Finances, Bounty disputes <br>
 Discord Handle: Doobly<br>
 Github Nick: DooblyNoobly<br>
 Email: _Redacted_<br>

 **Head of Personal**<br>
 _Staff Coordinator_<br>
-Contact for: Press releases, Legal issues (including DCMA), GITHUB/Roadmap, Community and moderation issues.<br>
+Contact for: Press releases, Legal issues (including DCMA), GITHUB/Roadmap, Community and moderation issues<br>
 Discord Handle: Ornias<br>
 Github Nick: Ornias1993<br>
 Email: Kjeld@Schouten-Lebbing.nl<br>